 How to Cook Lentils

-When it comes to cooking lentils on the stove (for use in other recipes) opt for green lentils, Lentils de Puy, brown lentils or black lentils.
+When you’re cooking lentils on the stove make sure to choose green lentils, Lentils de Puy, brown lentils or black lentils.
 Red lentils are best reserved for soups, dals and curries as they’ll easily become mushy.
-Watch the video below and learn how to cook lentils in 4 steps:
+Here’s how to cook lentils in 4 steps:

 - Rinse the lentils in a fine mesh sieve under the faucet.
 While rinsing, make sure to pick out any bad lentils, debris or small stones which can sometimes sneak in.

 - Add four cups of water and one cup of lentils to a pot.
 I also recommend adding a bay leaf and piece of kombu (see note below), though this isn’t required.

 - Bring the pot to a boil.
-Then reduce to a very low simmer, cover and set your timer for 20-30 minutes.
+Then reduce to a very low simmer, cover, and set your timer for 20 to 30 minutes.
 The cook time will vary slightly based on the variety: